DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 Most sub reasons reveal a ‘give details’ field which is required.

-Categories that do not contain sub reasons reveal a ‘give details’ textarea which is required.
+Categories that do not contain sub reasons reveal a ‘give details’ field which is required.

-The following sub reasons within ‘qualifications’ do not reveal anything:
+The following sub reasons within ‘qualifications’ do not reveal a field:

 - No English GCSE grade 4 &#40;C&#41; or above, or accepted equivalent
 - No maths GCSE grade 4 &#40;C&#41; or above, or accepted equivalent
 - No science GCSE grade 4 &#40;C&#41; or above, or accepted equivalent
 - No degree

-After the user selects ‘Continue’ they’re taken to a ‘check answers’ page.
+After the user selects ‘continue’ they’re taken to a ‘check answers’ page.

-Each row represents a category.
+Each row in the summary list represents a category.
 The category is shown in bold.

-The description contains any sub reason or details given.
+The description contains any selected sub reasons and further details.

 If the sub reason contains further details it will have a colon on the end.
 If it doesn’t it will have a period.

-After the user selects ‘Send feedback and reject application’ the feedback is sent to the candidate and the user is taken to the feedback page showing a record of the feedback.
+After the user selects ‘send feedback and reject application’ the feedback is sent to the candidate and the user is taken to the feedback page.

 ## What we changed